The Dutch Don’t Sex-Shame Their Kids

 While we’re obligated to pass on an education to the next generation, we are not obligated to hand down our discomfort.
 When my daughter suggested I try hanging from her gymnastics bar, she was inviting me to share in something wonderful she felt.
 Later, I wished I could have dropped my hang-ups and given it a whirl.
 The parents and teachers who are my role models simply force themselves to take a deep breath, drop a vocal register, and behave with children as if sexuality is a normal part of life — something most of us really do believe, even if it’s not something we always feel.

-Bonnie Rough is the author of Beyond Birds and Bees: Bringing Home a New Message to Our Kids About Sex, Love, and Equality, out August 21 from Seal Press.
+Bonnie J. Rough is the author of Beyond Birds and Bees: Bringing Home a New Message to Our Kids About Sex, Love, and Equality, out August 21 from Seal Press.